 - Extra airflow must be ensured to counter heating

 - A bit buggy functionality

 DOCSIS version: 3.0 | Maximum speed: 343 Mbps downstream and 143 Mbps upstream | Bonded channel: 8 x 4 | Service providers: Comcast, Cox, Charter Spectrum, Time Warner, Cablevision and more

 Moving further down the line, we arrive at the final spot for the top cable modems.
 And to sum up the list we have Linksys CM3008.
 Due to its compact size and weight, it’s perfect for small buildings where there is not a lot of traffic.

-CM3008 is an incredibly cheap piece of hardware that gets the job done surprisingly well.
-However, there is no room for improvement or growth with this modem as you’re locked in place.
-It’s recommended for bandwidths of up to 100Mbps and that feels like a stretch too.
-This is still a fairly good modem that has the majority satisfactory performance statistic to justify its place as the number 5 in our list.
+CM3008 is an incredibly cheap piece of hardware that gets the job done well and has the majority satisfactory performance statistic to justify its place as the number five on our list.

 Appuals.com is a participant in the Amazon Services LLC Associates Program, and we get a commission on purchases made through our links.